apache/incubator-retired-slider/src/site/markdown/specification/cli-actions.md

 #### Postconditions

-If no instancename was given, all hoya applications of that user are listed, else only the one running (or one of the finished ones)
+If no instancename was given, all slider applications of that user are listed, else only the one running (or one of the finished ones)

     if instancename == "" :